ibm-cloud-docs/satellite/locations.md

       </tr>
       <tr>
       <td><code>--zone <em>&lt;zone&gt;</em></code></td>
       <td>Enter the zone to assign the host in.
-When you repeat this command, change the zone so that you include all three zones in US East (`us-east-1`, `us-east-2`, and `us-east-3`).</td>
+When you repeat this command, change the zone so that you include all three zones in a region, such as `wdc` US East (`us-east-1`, `us-east-2`, and `us-east-3`).</td>
       </tr>
       </tbody>
     </table>

 4. Repeat the previous step for the other two hosts that you want to attach to your {{site.data.keyword.satelliteshort}} control plane.
-Make sure that you assign your hosts to a different zone so that you spread all 3 hosts across all 3 zones in US East (`us-east-1`, `us-east-2`, and `us-east-3`).
+Make sure that you assign your hosts to a different zone so that you spread the hosts evenly across all 3 zones in the multizone region, such as `wdc` US East (`us-east-1`, `us-east-2`, and `us-east-3`).

 5. Verify that your hosts are successfully assigned to your location.
 The assignment is successful when all hosts show an **assigned** state and a **Ready** status, and a public IP address is assigned to the host.
 If the **Status** of your machines shows `-`, the bootstrapping process is not yet completed and the health status could not be retrieved.
 Wait a few minutes, and then try again.
    ```